faiface/blog/content/post/context-should-go-away-go2.md

 ## What does the `"context"` package actually solve?

-Despite all of the bad things I described above, the `"context"` package is genuinely useful, because it solves one thing that is kinda hard to do in Go: **cancelation**.
+Despite all of the bad things described above, the `"context"` package is genuinely useful, because it solves one thing that is kinda hard to do in Go: **cancelation**.
 That's the only problem the `"context"` package really solves (or attempts to solve).

 Let's face it, cancelation in Go is hard.
 There is a whole talk called ['Advanced Go Concurrency Patterns'](https://www.youtube.com/watch?v=QDDwwePbDtw), which discusses this problem in depth.
 This